Fermion Chirality from Non-Bipartite Topology:Resolving the Doubling Problem via Lattice Saturation

 A. Explicit Construction of the Dirac Operator

-The SSM vacuum is Face-Centered Cubic (FCC), defined by the 12 nearest-neighbor vectors
+The SSM vacuum corresponds to a Face-Centered Cubic (FCC) packing, defined by the 12

 n